ZhouHansen/rechyons/README.md

 <img width=450 src="./for_readme.png"/>

 Redux has one disadvantage: it is painfully verbose.
-Each time we want to add a simple feature, we needed to type a lot of lines for
+Each time we want to add a feature, we needed to type a lot of lines for

 - constants
 - action types,